 Throughout her life, Canary claimed to be Wild Bill’s lover, though most historians doubt the merit of her claims.
 Among the likely untruths of Calamity Jane’s life, she also claimed to have gone after Hickok’s murderer, Jack McCall, with a meat cleaver.

-Sometime around 1885, Canary is said to have married a man whose last name was Burke, though it’s argued as to whether his first name was Edward or Clinton, and allegedly gave birth to a daughter in 1887.
+Sometime around 1885, Canary is said to have married a man whose last name was Burke, though it’s argued as to what his first name was (Edward or Clinton) and allegedly gave birth to a daughter in 1887.

 In 1941, a woman who went by Jean Hickok McCormick claimed to be the daughter of Calamity Jane and Wild Bill Hickok.
 McCormick produced a diary and letters supposedly given to her by Calamity Jane.
-But McCormick’s claims and the veracity of the letters are disputed by historians.
+But McCormick’s claims and the veracity of the letters have been disputed by historians.

 The Folk Hero of the Plains

 In addition to her tough-as-nails persona, there was a softer side to Calamity Jane.
-She spent long hours in Deadwood nursing patients during a smallpox epidemic.
-Also, though she was often penniless, she didn’t hesitate to help the poor and hungry.
+She spent long hours in Deadwood nursing patients during a smallpox epidemic, and though she was often penniless, she didn’t hesitate to help the poor and hungry.